gwu-libraries/scholarspace/README.md

 * Create and enable an Apache2 virtual host

-        % Copy the scholarspace.conf file from the repo to /etc/apache2/site-available/scholarspace.conf
+  Copy the scholarspace.conf file from the /opt/scholarspace/apache2_conf folder to /etc/apache2/sites-available/scholarspace.conf

         % sudo a2ensite scholarspace.conf

 * Install mod_xsendfile